-For most people, the flu is a mild yet unpleasant illness.
+For most, the flu is a mild yet unpleasant illness.
 Fever, chills, congestion, sore throat, muscle aches and fatigue generally leave people feeling lousy for a few days.
-Most people who catch the flu do not need medical care and fully recover in less than two weeks.
-However, seniors and individuals with compromised health face very different risks.
+Those who catch the flu often do not need medical care and fully recover in less than two weeks.
+However, seniors and individuals with compromised immune systems face very different risks.

 The flu can cause serious complications like pneumonia and bronchitis that may necessitate hospitalization.
-In some cases, these complications can cause death.
-In fact, adults older than age 65 account for 90 percent of flu-related deaths and 60 percent of flu-related hospitalizations according to the Centers for Disease Control and Prevention (CDC).
+In some cases, these complications can even be fatal.
+According to the Centers for Disease Control and Prevention (CDC), adults 65 and older accounted for between 70 and 85 percent of flu-related deaths and between 50 and 70 percent of flu-related hospitalizations in recent years.

 “Elderly people who have chronic health conditions are particularly at risk for several reasons,” explains Tom Skinner, senior public affairs officer for the CDC.
 “First, the immune system weakens with age, leaving older adults more vulnerable to disease.
 Secondly, chronic health conditions can exacerbate the flu, making it worse, which leads to serious complications.”
 Likewise, the flu can make chronic health problems worse.

 Medical Conditions That Increase the Risk of Flu-Related Complications